facn5/SmurfTeam/README.md

  In addition there is a contact form, you can request calling you after if you provide your phone number.

  ## How we managed to do the website?
   We work as team, as you know, team work is the best, you get more than one awesome idea.
-We had to split the work
+We splitted the work, each one worked on a section.
+Then we talked again and each one gave suggestions, we took the best suggestion and check how does it look like.
+After we worked on the main(basic website) layout we had to work on it again to make it better, we worked together helped each other.
+We always listen to each other suggestions.
+You can see the [results](https://facn5.github.io/SmurfsTeam) looks cool.

   ## Links: